QuantEcon/lecture-source-py/source/rst/getting_started.rst

 The easiest way to run this code is to copy and paste into a cell in the notebook.

-(In older versions of Jupyter you might need to add the command ``%matplotlib inline`` before you generate the figure).
+(In older versions of Jupyter you might need to add the command ``%matplotlib inline`` before you generate the figure)